j256/simple-schema-reg/README.md

 [![GitHub License](https://img.shields.io/github/license/j256/simple-schema-reg)](https://github.com/j256/simple-schema-reg/blob/master/LICENSE.txt)

 The goal of this library is to be a small schema registry.
-I looked around for a couple of days and couldn't find one that made my quick startup requirements.
+I looked around for a couple of days and couldn't find one that satisfied my quick startup requirements.

 * The source code be found on the [git repository](https://github.com/j256/simple-schema-reg)
 * Maven packages are published via [Maven Central](https://mvnrepository.com/artifact/com.j256.simple-schema-reg/simple-schema-reg/latest)